just6chill/sudo-windows/README.md

     sudo ?
 --------------------------------------------
-GIUDE FOR USING PRECOMPILED MSI INSTALLER:
+GUIDE FOR USING PRECOMPILED MSI INSTALLER:

 download and execute sudo_installer.msi